What is the Express Entry CRS Score?

 Low CRS Score?

-If your score is lower than the cut-off mark, you may not get selected in a draw, but there may be ways to improve your score or other immigration options in addition to Express Entry.
+If your score is lower than the cut-off mark, you may not get selected in a draw, but there may be ways to improve your score or other immigration options besides Express Entry.
 Try one of these resources!

 - How to score high in Canada express entry